ansible-collections/community.mysql/TESTING.md

     - "mariadb:10.4.24"
     - "mariadb:10.5.18"
     - "mariadb:10.6.11"
   - Description: The name of the container to use for the service containers that will host a primary database and two replicas.
 Either MYSQL or MariaDB.
 Use ':' as a separator.
-Do not use short version, like mysql:8 for instance.
-Our tests expect a full version to filter tests precisely.
+Do not use short version, like `mysql:8` (don't do that) because our tests expect a full version to filter tests precisely.
 For instance: `when: db_version is version ('8.0.22', '>')`.
+You can use any tag available on [hub.docker.com/_/mysql](https://hub.docker.com/_/mysql) and [hub.docker.com/_/mariadb](https://hub.docker.com/_/mariadb) but GitHub Action will only use the versions listed above.

 - `connector`
   - Mandatory: true